Zerto Field Notice FTN-20200601: Zerto Handling of Missing Disk Descriptor Files

 Cannot open the disk

 This vCenter alert indicates that one host with a VRA is missing a disk descriptor file for a Zerto journal vmdk because the vmdk name ends with “log_volume.vmdk”

-In the case of a missing Zerto journal volume descriptor file, Zerto needs to be involved to restore the volume descriptor file to avoid impacting service.
+In the case of a missing Zerto journal volume descriptor file, it is recommended to upgrade vCenter to either 6.7 U3j or 7.0.1 U1.
+If an upgrade is not possible, Zerto needs to be involved to restore the volume descriptor file to avoid impacting service.

 Recommended Actions to Take

-To prevent journal descriptor files from going missing, Zerto recommends shutting down the ZVM prior to a vCenter maintenance restart.
+- If an upgrade is not possible, to prevent journal descriptor files from going missing in affected vSphere/vCenter versions, Zerto recommends shutting down the ZVM prior to a vCenter maintenance restart.
 The ZVM should remain shut down for 30 minutes after vCenter is back on.
 This lessens the likelihood of Zerto journal volume descriptor file being affected.

-Zerto recommends that customers running on vSphere 6.7 and vSphere 7.0 that encounter the vCenter alert, contact Zerto Support to resolve the missing descriptor file issue.
+- Zerto recommends that customers running on affected versions of vSphere 6.7 and vSphere 7.0 that encounter the vCenter alert, and an upgrade of vCenter is not possible, contact Zerto Support to resolve the missing descriptor file issue.
 To contact Zerto Support, please open a case by signing into your myZerto Account and mention this field technical notice.